WikiEducationFoundation/legalmattic/Privacy-Policy.md

 ### Privacy Policy Changes

-Wiki Education may change its Privacy Policy from time to time — most likely to keep up with changes to the Automattic Privacy Policy from which it is derived.
+Wiki Education may change its Privacy Policy from time to time, most likely to keep up with changes to the Automattic Privacy Policy from which it is derived.
 Wiki Education encourages visitors to frequently check this page for any changes to its Privacy Policy.
 If we make changes, we will notify you by revising the change log below, and, in some cases, we may provide additional notice, or sending you a notification through email or your dashboard).
 Your further use of the Services after a change to our Privacy Policy will be subject to the updated policy.
 That’s it!
 Thanks for reading.

 * 2019-10-08 — Replaced previous Privacy Policy, based on an earlier version of the Automattic policy, with one based on the latest, post-GDPR version.